-F4 A printable registration amendment certificate or assignment certificate is auto generated and saved in the User's Account.
+REQUIREMENT REFERENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION F4 A printable registration amendment certificate or assignment certificate is auto generated and saved in the User's Account.
 The certificate bears the date and time of registration in the Registrar's jurisdiction as well as the User's location.
 A copy of the registration amendment certificate is also sent electronically to the entity that provided consent to the amendment or the assignee of the interest.
 The User can print and/or send the registration certificate to themselves or other third parties.
-Must have Mandatory 6.2-6.5 TR 49,50,51,77 Disch narge an international interest F4 3.1 Registrations are automatically discharged based on a set of Business Rules Must have Mandatory 5.15 F4 3.2 A record of the registration and the time and date it was discharged is maintained and remains searchable as a discharged interest.
-Must have Mandatory TR 49,50,51 F4 3.3 A printable notification of the discharge is auto generated and electronically sent to the User and a copy of the notification is also sent to the debtor over which's asset the registration existed.
+Mandatory 6.2-6.5 TR 49,50,51,77 Di scharge an international interest F4 3 .1 Registrations are automatically discharged based on a set of Business Rules Mandatory 5.15 F4 3 .2 A record of the registration and the time and date it was discharged is maintained and remains searchable as a discharged interest.
+TR 49,50,51 Mandatory F4 3 A printable notification of the discharge is auto generated and electronically sent to the User and a copy of the notification is also sent to the debtor over which's asset the registration existed.
 The discharge notification bears the date and time of registration in the Registrar's jurisdiction as well as the User's location.
-TR77 Must have Mandatory 6.2-6.5 F4 3.4 Subject to a set of Business Rules, a user who owns the registration can change the status of their active registrations as 'discharged' at any point in time but cannot change the status of a 'discharged' registration to an 'active' registration.
-Must have Mandatory 5.15 F5: SEARCHING FOR INT ERNATIONAL I INTERESTS BY USERS S8 F5 1.1 A search can be performed by a Registered User or a Guest User TR 73 Must have Mandatory F5 1.2 The MAC Registry's search functionality is not to be case sensitive, unless otherwise provided for in the Business Rules.
-F5 1.3 The MAC Registry's search functionality is to allow the selection of multiple parameters, unless otherwise provided for in the Business Rules.
+TR77 Mandatory 6.2-6.5 F4 3 Subject to a set of Business Rules, a user who owns the registration can change the status of their active registrations as 'discharged' at any point in time but cannot change the status of a 'discharged' registration to an 'active' registration.
+Mandatory 5.15 F5: SEARCHING FOR INTERNATION AL INTERESTS BY USERS S8 F5 1 .1 A search can be performed by a Registered User or a Guest User TR 73 Mandatory F5 1 .2 The MAC Registry's search functionality is not to be case sensitive, unless otherwise provided for in the Business Rules.
+F5 1 .3 The MAC Registry's search functionality is to allow the selection of multiple parameters, unless otherwise provided for in the Business Rules.

-1.4 The MAC Registry should be able to perform exact-match and close-match searches.
+RENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION 1.4 The MAC Registry should be able to perform exact-match and close-match searches.
 F5 1.5 Search results is to return matches in fields.
 F5 1.6 The MAC Registry's search functionality is to allow search results to be ordered based on attributes (e.g., most recent, most relevant).
 F5 1.7 The fields required and displayed are adapted based on type of search being conducted.
-The required fields are set by the Business Rules. $\frac{TR 73}{}$ Must have Mandatory 8.1 - 8.7 F5 1.8 A fee is payable for the search and the search is automatically executed upon receipt of the fee.
+The required fields are set by the Business Rules.
+TR 73 Mandatory 8.1 - 8.7 F5 1.8 A fee is payable for the search and the search is automatically executed upon receipt of the fee.
 The fee amount will depend on the type of search being performed.
-TR 74,93 Must have Mandatory 14.1 F5 1.9 A printable search certificate is auto generated and saved in the User's Account if the User is a registered user or is sent to the digital contact point of a Guest User.
-The certificate bears the date and time of search in the Registrar's jurisdiction as well as the User's location.
-TR 73 Must have Mandatory 8.8 5: AMENDMENT, REMOVAL AND STRAR O REINS STATEMENT OF REGISTRATIONS BY REG- F6 1.1 The Registrar can amend, remove or reinstate a registration when an interested party makes a successful amendment demand.
-Must have Mandatory 5.16 F6 1.2 A notification of the amendment/removal/reinstatement is auto generated and electronically sent to the owner of the registration and a copy of the notification is also sent to the owner of the asset over which the registration existed.
-Must haveMandatory 5.16 F6 1.3 The public searchability of a record of the Registrar's amendment/removal/reinstatement of a registration will be determined by the Business Rules.
-Where the record does not become a public searchable record, the Must have Mandatory 10
+TR 74,93 Mandatory 14.1 F5 1.9 A printable search certificate is auto generated and saved in the User's Account if the User is a registered user or is sent to the digital contact point of a Guest User.
+The certificate bears the date and time of search in the Mandatory 8.8 Registrar's jurisdiction as well as the User's location.
+TR 73 5: AMENDMENT, REMOV 'AL AND RE TR 73 EINSTATEMENT OF REGISTRATIONS BY • AL AND RE TR 73 Mandatory 5.16 EGISTRAR TR 73 EINSTATEMENT OF REGISTRATIONS BY The Registrar can amend, remove or reinstate a registration when an Mandatory Mandatory 5.16